Ensembl/ensembl-hive/docs/creating_pipelines/semaphores.rst

 Although superficially this may seem similar to semaphore groups, there are a number of important differences:

-  - There is no relationship between blocking and waiting jobs based on having the same parent job.
+  - There is no fan-funnel style relationship between blocking and waiting jobs.
 If *any* jobs in the blocking analysis are incomplete then no waiting jobs can start.

   - Likewise, if at some moment there are no incomplete jobs in a blocking analysis, then jobs of the waiting analysis will be able to start.
 This can happen even if there will subsequently be new jobs seeded into the blocking analysis.